Consumer perspectives of mental health care

 - In Victoria and Queensland consumers are encouraged to complete the survey at a particular time in the year.

 This difference in methodology should be considered when interpreting data from different states.
-More information is in the Data Quality Statement .
+More information is in the Data Quality Statement.

-New South Wales has publicly reported their survey data since 2015–16 (NSW Ministry of Health, 2017a, 2017b, 2018, 2019, 2021a, 2021b, 2022).
+New South Wales has publicly reported their survey data since 2015–16 (NSW Ministry of Health 2024).

-Victoria has publicly reported their survey data in their Annual Mental Health Services Report from 2016–17 to 2018–19, including information on their early 2016 survey for 2015–16 (Victorian DHHS 2017, 2018, 2019).
+Victoria has publicly reported their survey data in their Annual Mental Health Services Report from 2016–17, including information on their early 2016 survey for 2015–16.
+Victoria did not run the survey in 2019–20 due to the COVID-19 pandemic and so could not publish results for that year (Victorian DHHS 2023).

 Queensland has publicly reported survey data for the collection periods in 2015 to 2017 and 2019 (Queensland Health 2016, 2017a, 2017b, 2020).